IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/access-config.md

 ### Kibana

-An Ingress rule is created to allow access to Kibana, the logging dashboard service provided with LM.
+An Ingress rule is created to allow access to Kibana, the logging dashboard service provided with TNCO.

 By default, Kibana is accessible at `https://kibana.lm:32080` or via NodePort at `http://<Kubernetes IP>:31001`.
 To configure the Kibana hostname or NodePort you should include the following configuration values and modify them: